joeodx/AZURE_cloud/Two_Tier_deploy/README.md

 ## Step 5 : Fill out correct tags

-* After you have submitted you should have been presaented with a page called tags.
+* After you have submitted you should have been presented with a page called tags.
 * Its important that you change the name option to owner and the value option to your name